 Choice and Control with Applied Behavior Scientist, Dr. Susan Friedman

 We've kicked off a new series, "The Captivity Question," where we explore what it means for animals to exist in human-designed environments.
-Often, captivity evokes images of cages and confinement, but as Dr. Friedman illuminates, it's also about the limitations on an animal’s natural behaviors and choices.
-Within this episode, we discuss how environments can be reshaped to offer animals more autonomy and meaningful interactions.
+Often, captivity evokes images of cages and confinement.
+However, as Dr. Friedman illuminates, it’s also about the limitations on an animal’s natural behaviors and choices.
+In this episode, we discuss how environments can be reshaped to offer animals more autonomy and meaningful interactions.

 Understanding Behavior through Reinforcers